Cold Climate Engineering - joint international programme

 Nordic Five Tech (N5T) is an exclusive, strategic alliance of the five leading technical universities in the Nordic countries which offers you a unique and broad range of academic specialization opportunities.

-The universities participating in the Nordic Master in Cold Climate Engineering are:
+The university participating in the Nordic Master in Cold Climate Engineering is:

 Norwegian University of Science and Technology (NTNU)